alexellis/k8s-on-raspbian/GUIDE.md

 ## Pre-reqs:

-* You must use an RPi 2 or 3 for use with Kubernetes
+* To install and operate Kubernetes, you use only Raspberry Pi 3B, 3B+, or 4B
 * I'm assuming you're using wired ethernet (Wi-Fi also works, but it's not recommended)

 ## Master node setup